 Keep checking back and stirring the mixture, scraping the bottom of the pot.
 As long as you check in on them and stir every few minutes, they should be fine, and not burn.
 Patience!

 Cook until the onions turn brown.
 It can take up to 25 minutes, but it is important.
 The caramelization is key to the flavor of this soup!

-When the onions are nicely brown and caramelized, add the thyme, garlic, and bay leaf.
+When the onions are nicely brown and caramelized, add the thyme, garlic, salt, pepper, and bay leaf.
 Stir.

 Then add the brandy and cook, uncovered, until it reduces, and the alcohol, and most of the liquid, has cooked off.

 Sprinkle flour over mixture and stir.
 Cook for a minute, stirring, to make sure the raw taste of the flour gets cooked out.

 Stir in the beef and chicken broths.
 Bring to a simmer, stirring occasionally.
 Make sure to scrape the bottom of the pot again.

 Place the lid on the pot and set the Steam Release Knob to the Sealing position.

 Press the Manual (or Pressure Cook) Button.
 Set time to 5 minutes using the +/- buttons, or dial.
 High Pressure.

 When cook cycle ends, let the pot naturally release pressure for 10 minutes.
 Then manually release the remaining pressure by turning the knob to Venting (or push the button on the Ultra).